rust-lang/rfcs/text/0000-remove-as-mut-vec_from_string.md

 When there are frequent changes to the buffer in an alternatingly safe (UTF8 checked) and unsafe way, `as_mut_vec` would be more efficient than converting back and forth between `String` and `Vec` (assuming the optimizer doesn't eliminate those).
-But this is a fairly rare use case: In most cases there are just 0 or 1 unsafe changes to a string buffer.
+But this is a fairly rare use case: Usually there is at most 1 unsafe change to a string buffer.

 # Alternatives

-It would also be possible to redesign the whole `std::string` module to get even more flexibilty out of it.
-But such a big change is not possible before releasing 1.0.
-Not removing `as_mut_vec` would limit the ability to change the implementation of `String` in the future.
+It would also be possible to redesign the whole `std::string` module to achieve higher flexibility.
+But such a big change is impossible before releasing 1.0.
+Keeping `as_mut_vec` would limit the ability to change the implementation of `String` in the future.

 # Unresolved questions